How to brew pu erh tea the right way

 The rinsing time can be short for loose leaf pu erh and teas that consist of very small leaves.
-The time should be longer for teas that are tightly compressed.
-This is because the latter requires more time to unfurl.
+The time should be longer for teas that are tightly compressed, because they require more time to unfurl.
 Note that the tea leaves doesn’t have to be completely unfurl.
 Generally, a 30 seconds rinse can be regarded as a maximum.

 After rinsing, you can infuse the tea leaves again with 120 ml of water.
 Cover your gaiwan or teapot with a lid.
 When you’re using a Yixing teapot, you can optionally pour hot water over it, to further lock in the heat inside of the teapot.

-Now wait for 15 seconds and pour out.
-The steeping time for gongfu sessions are much shorter because we’re using relatively large amounts of leaves (8 gram) relative to the amount of water (120 ml).
+Now wait for 10 seconds and pour out.
+The steeping time for gongfu sessions are much shorter because we’re using a large amounts of leaves relative to the amount of water (120 ml).

-Generally, we recommend to apply a 10 second steep for the first 3 infusions, followed by adding 5 more seconds for every subsequent infusion is a good rule of thumb.
-But feel free to adjust this depending on how you like the intensity of the previous steep.
+Generally, we recommend to apply a 10 second steep for the first 3 infusions, followed by adding 5 more seconds for every subsequent infusion.
+However, feel free to adjust this depending on how you like the intensity of the previous steep.

 Serving tea: Fairness pitchers

 Pitchers can be useful in a gongfu tea session.
 Traditionally, the tea in the brewing vessel is first poured in a pitcher.
 Then, the tea is divided over small drinking cups.
 If you pour directly from the brewing vessel, every cup of served tea would taste different.
 After all, the tea in the first cup has stayed less long in the tea vessel compared to the last cup.
 With the short infusions in a gongfu ceremony, this particularly matters.
 No wonder why these pitchers are called ‘fairness’ pitchers.

 We hope that pu erh tea brewing process becomes more intuitive to you with this guide.
 The best way to learn about pu erh is by simply preparing and drinking a lot of it.
 With the guidance of this article, we hope that making a cup of pu erh will soon become second nature to you.
 If you’ve any remaining questions, feel free to contact us at [email protected]